Portable neutron survey meter - NSN3

 IRSN and CEA play crucial roles in researching, measuring and monitoring ionizing radiation.
 They also provide advice and recommendations to improve radiation protection and ensure the safety of the population and workers.

-Radiation protection aims to minimize the doses received by patients, while ensuring the effectiveness of diagnosis and treatment.
-Exposures are carefully controlled and monitored to protect patient health.
+Radiation protection aims to minimize the doses received by patients while guaranteeing the effectiveness of diagnosis and treatment.

 We hope this FAQ answers your questions about radiation protection and ionizing radiation monitoring.
 For further information, please consult reliable sources such as IRSN and CEA.